top of page

 Some Top Tips for staying heart healthy this year and onwards:

 C. If you insist on calorie counting, keep in mind that low-fat or fat-free versions of baked items can often have the same amount of calories as the full-fat version.
 In many processes, fat is replaced with sugar which drives up the calories.
-As sugar can also add to your percentage body fat, calorie counting is not always the answer to health, weight management and wellness.
+As sugar can also add to your percentage of body fat, calorie counting is not always the answer to health, weight management and wellness.

 D. Avoid fatty meats such as beef, lamb and pork (even rashers and sausages as they only reduce metabolism).
 Eat more organic poultry breast, fresh fish (see below), shellfish, organic eggs and soy products for protein; these have much less fat than red meats.

 G. When eating out keep sauces and gravies to a minimum by asking for them in a separate dish.
 Order meats, fish or poultry that are grilled, poached, steamed, roasted, or baked.
-Although carbohydrates can be important for energy, some people skip this starchy part of the meal when dining out, especially if it’s likely to be fatty (e.g., roast potatoes or milky/buttered mash potatoes).
+Although carbohydrates can be important for energy, some people skip this starchy part of the meal when dining out, especially if it’s likely to be fatty (e.g., roast potatoes or milky/buttered mashed potatoes).
 An order of double raw or steamed vegetables instead will fill you up, provide great fibre and are a source of slow-release carbohydrates for energy.

 H. When having a salad order the dressing on the side so you can control how much you eat.
 Some dressings could be laced with sugar and fats to reduce your metabolism.
 Plus, restaurants often drench salads in high-fat dressings for flavour and to disguise that the salad is not fresh.